 “In literature, a conceit is an idea, collection of ideas, metaphor, structure, or other imagined device which defines or enables the world of the story, or some action in it.
 Conceits can be obvious; if a book is about space explorers who question their humanity upon discovering life on Mars, the conceit is that there is life on Mars.
 Originally the term was used much more specifically, to refer to a deliberately chosen juxtaposition that rarely or never occurs naturally (life/Mars), used as a means of revealing the unique properties of the items or ideas being juxtaposed.
-Its usage has become much broadened.”
+Its usage has broadened.”

 I generally have a cynical view of roleplaying games and the people who play them.
-It’s still my favorite form of gaming, mind you, but my guy instinct tells me that 99% of people who come to the table, do not give two rats’ buttholes about the conceit of the game.
+It’s still my favorite form of gaming, mind you, but my instincts tell me that 90% of people who come to the table, do not give two rats’ buttholes about the conceit of the game.
 They show up playing what they want, doing whatever they want, and living inside the mind of their own lenses and not the camera of the game world.
 In other words, the gamemaster might have a particularly genius conceit as to why the PCs are adventurers in the Land of Noodle, but if one of the player wants to be a half-dwarf, half-drow magician/illusionist/kharmic wholesaler/princess/thief, that player is going to do whatever he wants.

 [Some] Game designers spend a great deal of time working out the conceits of their published game worlds (even if they don’t know this word), only to have all of that ignored by a single player who “does what he wants.”
 Gaming is escapism after all.
 Who needs a logical excuse to go rape and plunder a dungeon (both figuratively and literally).
 And it only takes one player to ignore the conceit of game design to make the jenga tower unstable.